UTSASRG/Scaler/docs/ReadMe.md

 [toc]

-# Background

-We can already collect data through tracing based method.
+We already collect data through tracing based method.
 How to present these data?
 We currently collect a tuple of 4 (timestamp, library name, thread id, function name) and the function invocation sequence.
 (Not call stack, but only external function invocation sequence).

 The overall goal is to provide a visualization that tells users which component they should primarily focus on.
 Preferably, the tool should report relative importance of each functions. (eg: If the visualization tool shows libraryA is more important than libraryB, then it should mean fixing libraryA would get more benefits).